clemsonMakerspace/admin/meeting-minutes/2017-10-18_team_meeting.md

 ###### Dr. Todd
 1. Does the Makerspace own a ladder?
     1. Do students use a ladder?
+      - No
         1. Are students trained on ladder safety?
+          - No, but they don't use them and aren't allowed to use it.
     2. Do students improperly stand on things?
+      - No

 ## Eyeglasses when removing parts
 ###### Alis